 Make sure you hire a CPA , tax professional, and/or bookkeeper that is familiar with organizations like yours!

-church fund accounting systems.
-My bookkeeping firm is also a great choice for smaller churches and nonprofits.
-Contact me for more information on setting up an effective accounting system!
+Like my bookkeeping firm =) Contact me for more information on setting up an effective accounting system!

 If you are a startup or small church/nonprofit and are comfortable with numbers is not too difficult to set up your own fund accounting system or change your accounting software ... if you follow a few simple steps.